Hundreds of thousands of people will have their eyes on the skies this weekend.

 America's military strength and power are on full display with planes like the F-22, F-35 and B-52 along with the Chinook helicopter just to name a few.

 About 150,000 people will make their way to the base, according to public affairs.

-To learn more about parking, food, and booths, visit
+To learn more about parking, food, and booths, visit the Offutt website.

 — Shawnte Passmore (@ShawntePassmore) August 10, 2018